-- 1/2 cup whipped cream to decorated (optional)
+- ½ cup whipped cream to decorate (optional)

-- 1 tsp pumpkin pie spice (or a combination of ground cinnamon, ginger, nutmeg and cloves).
+- 1 teaspoon pumpkin pie spice (or a combination of ground cinnamon, ginger, nutmeg and cloves).
 In the UK all spice or mixed spice is the closest to the pumpkin pie spice).

-To make the filling, add the condensed milk, canned pumpkin, vanilla extract, pumpkin pie spice and eggs to a bowl, and use a hand mixer to beat everything well until smooth.
+- To make the filling, add the sweetened condensed milk, canned pumpkin, pumpkin pie spice and eggs to a bowl, and use a hand mixer to beat everything well until smooth.

-Pour over the filling into the pie dish, and bake in the preheated oven at 200 degrees Celsius (390 Fahreneheit) for 15 minutes, then decrease the temperature to 180 degrees Celsius (360 Fahreneheit) for 40-45 minutes until set, and a skewer inserted into the middle of the filling comes out clean.
+- Pour over the filling into the pie dish, and bake in the preheated oven at 200 degrees Celsius (390 Fahrenheit) for 15 minutes, then decrease the temperature to 180 degrees Celsius (350 Fahrenheit) for 40-45 minutes until set, and a skewer inserted into the middle of the filling comes out clean.

 - Leave to cool, then beat the whipped cream until it forms stiff peaks, add it to a piping bag fitted with a star nozzle, and decorate the pie as you wish.

 - The pumpkin pie filling usually uses evaporated milk and added refined sugar, but I quite like the richness the sweetened condensed milk gives to the pie.

 - And since this is already sweet, I chose not to add any more refined sugar, it really is as sweet as one can wish for.
 Unless you have a really sweet tooth, in which case, you can add more sugar.